Learn the Early Intervention system and become an informed, active part of your child's team.

 Request access to Addressing Social Emotional Development

-Presented by Stacy Phillips, Institute on Disabilities at Temple University; and Malinda Knipfer, Special Education Consultant.
+Presented by Stacy Phillips, Institute on Disabilities Project Coordinator for Educational and Leadership Development; and Malinda Knipfer, Special Education Consultant.
+Recorded November 2022.

 Request access to Transition from an IFSP to an IEP, the Nuts and Bolts

-Presented by Stacy Phillips, Institute on Disabilities at Temple University; and Malinda Knipfer, Special Education Consultant.
+Presented by Stacy Phillips, Institute on Disabilities Project Coordinator for Educational and Leadership Development; and Malinda Knipfer, Special Education Consultant.
+Recorded October 2022.

 Request access to Overview of the ISFP and IEP